Harmandeep2/ChoresGalore/README.md

 - **test:** Includes JUnit tests for each class and method.
 - **lib:** External libraries, including Apache POI for creating Excel sheets and WindowBuilder for GUI design.

-For a detailed breakdown of the project structure and major components, refer to the [Wiki](wiki).
+For a detailed breakdown of the project structure and major components, refer to the [https://github.com/Harmandeep2/ChoresGalore/wiki](wiki).

 ## Getting Started